30 September 2023

 • The reactor was not connected to the grid as of the indicated date;

-• Construction of the reactor was not cancelled or suspended as of 1 January 2023, unless otherwise noted.
+• Construction of the reactor was not cancelled or suspended as the date of the latest DataViz update, unless otherwise noted.

 • Construction of the reactor started before or during the year;